Maddi Wheeler

-Maddi Wheeler is a Canadian ice hockey forward, currently playing for the Wisconsin Badgers in the NCAA.
+Maddi Wheeler is a Canadian ice hockey forward, who played four seasons for the Wisconsin Badgers women's ice hockey program, and one for the Ohio State Buckeyes as a graduate transfer.
+She is a two-time NCAA Champion, both with the Badgers.
+Wheeler was selected by the New York Sirens in the 2025 PWHL Draft.

 She captained and played for Napanee District Secondary School Golden Hawks women’s varsity team.
 Leading the team to 3 Kingston Area district championships, 2 Eastern Ontario (EOSAA) titles, and 2 Ontario Federation (OFSAA) tournaments.
 Her senior season saw the captain lead her team to a KASSA and EOSSA title.
-While being favorited to win the OFSSA Championship in March of 2019, the seniors season was cut short due to COVID before the tournament began.
+While being favorited to win the OFSSA Championship in March 2019, the seniors season was cut short due to COVID before the tournament began.

 Career

 Wheeler began playing hockey at the age of three.
 During high school, she played for the Nepean Jr. Wildcats and then the Kingston Ice Wolves in the Provincial Women's Hockey League.

 In 2020, she began attending the University of Wisconsin, playing for the university's women's ice hockey programme.
 She scored her first collegiate goal in late November 2020, scoring the opening goal two minutes into Wisconsin's first victory of the 2020–21 season.